mdavid626/blog/_posts/2019-11-25-Basic-Kubernetes-commands.md

 {% endhighlight shell %}

 ## Run Kubernetes API proxy
-This will run a local HTTP service.
+This will run a local HTTP service, which will proxy request to the cluster.
 Using this service you can access the Kubernetes API, so you can control the cluster using HTTP requests.
 {% highlight shell %}
 kubectl proxy
 {% endhighlight shell %}